 If we are not successful in commercializing AMX0035, or are significantly delayed in doing so, our business will be materially harmed, and we may need to curtail or cease operations.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the FDA, Health Canada, the EMA, and other regulatory agencies in the U.S. and other countries, and such regulations differ from country to country.
 We are not permitted to market AMX0035 until we receive approval or marketing authorization from the relevant regulatory authority.
-We recently received approval from the FDA for AMX0035 (RELYVRIO) for the treatment of ALS in adults and, as part of our approval of RELYVRIO in the U.S., we have post-marketing requirements to conduct carcinogenicity studies in mice and rats, drug-drug interaction studies, and studies in patients with kidney or liver impairment.
+In September 2022, we received approval from the FDA for AMX0035 (RELYVRIO) for the treatment of ALS in adults and, as part of our approval of RELYVRIO in the U.S., we have post-marketing requirements to conduct carcinogenicity studies in mice and rats, drug-drug interaction studies, and studies in patients with kidney or liver impairment.
 We also received marketing authorization with conditions from Health Canada for AMX0035 (ALBRIOZA) for the treatment of ALS.
 One of the conditions of the approval in Canada is the provision of data from our ongoing PHOENIX trial and additional planned or ongoing studies.
-We are also actively pursuing regulatory approval of AMX0035 for the treatment of ALS in Europe.
+We are also actively pursuing regulatory approval of AMX0035 for the treatment of ALS in the EU.
 Our MAA remains under review by the CHMP of the EMA.
-We are now in possession of the Rapporteurs Day 150 Joint Assessment Report, which is provided to applicants as a reference as the CHMP collects comments to responses made to the Day 120 List of Questions, which we previously received.
-While we have resolved several major objections from the Day 120 List of Outstanding Issues, which we will respond to accordingly.
-On November 9, 2022, the CHMP informed us that it intends to hold a Scientific Advisory Group of Neurology meeting as part of the regulatory review process.
-We expect a decision on our pending MAA in the first half of next year.
-It is possible that we may be unable to successfully address the outstanding major objections to achieve EMA approval in this review cycle.
+We continue to expect an opinion from CHMP mid-year and a decision in the third quarter of 2023 at the earliest.
+It is possible that we may be unable to successfully achieve EMA approval in this review cycle.